 chips 22-23, 33, 39, 44, 48, 56, 73

 explanation of 8

 white chocolate 15-17, 25, 69

 Back when typewriters were first invented, some people thought the art of handwriting would die out.
-An indexer could identify this concept as “loss of handwriting skills”.
-(It might be listed in the index as “handwriting, loss of skills”.)
+An indexer could identify this concept as “loss of handwriting skills.”.
+It might be listed in the index as:

 Using the search function, a reader could look up “handwriting” and search through every instance of the word.
-That in itself would be rather tedious, because there would no doubt be many references to “handwriting”, especially at the beginning of a book on typewriters.
+That, in itself, would be rather tedious because there would be many references to “handwriting,” especially at the beginning of a book on typewriters.

-But where the reader really loses out would be in a passage that speaks of an angry calligrapher who sabotages a typewriter production plant.
-This indeed would part of the concept “loss of handwriting skills,” but since the word “handwriting” is not in the passage, the reader would miss this crucial part in the book.
+But where the reader really loses out would be in a passage about an angry calligrapher who sabotages a typewriter production plant.
+This could fit with the concept “loss of handwriting skills,” but since the word “handwriting” is not in the passage, the reader would miss this crucial part in the book.

 Have any questions about indexing?
 Send me a message!

 Here is a video about making our indexes more ethical.
 Video produced by Jody-Ann of Premium Product Solutions.
 Email Jody-Ann at: email@example.com